micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 # Configure step
 ros2 run micro_ros_setup configure_firmware.sh [APP] [OPTIONS]
 ```
-Ooptions available at this configuration step are:
+The options available for this configuration step are:
   - `--transport` or `-t`: `udp`, `tcp`, `serial` or any hardware-specific transport label
   - `--dev` or `-d`: agent string descriptor in a serial-like transport
   - `--ip` or `-i`: agent IP in a network-like transport